The Next-Best Thing: Leasing Solar Panels

 Although there are some differences between the companies in terms of what is offered, the basic idea behind solar panel rental is consistent in each package.
 After an initial deposit of around $500-$1,000, which is refunded at the end of your lease, solar panels are installed in an amount roughly corresponding to your household’s energy needs.
 Each month, you pay rent to the company that leased the panels.

 All the power produced by the solar panels powers your house and the excess flows back into the grid, causing your meter to run backwards.
-Currently, solar panel rental is available only in those places with net metering, meaning that the difference between what is produced and what is used can be tracked.
+Currently, solar panel leasing is available only in those places with net metering, meaning that the difference between what is produced and what is used can be tracked.

 The Economics